notnyt/beaglebone/README.md

 # This code will run immediately after the previous call, as it does not block
 sleep 10

-# Stop the background thread waiting for an edge trigger
+# Stop the background thread waiting for an edge trigger after 10 seconds
 p9_11.stop_edge_wait

 # This convenience method will run the callback only on the first detected change